lrleon/samsung/README.md

         - averages-of-features-related-to-mean-and-std the averaged measurements of means ans standard deviations

+## Functions in the file

+### Key in hand

-The script contain several functions.
-What you probably want most is the
+The file run_analysis contain several functions.
+What you probably want most is the routine:
-routine:

    get.and.clean.samsung.data <- function(filename = "samsung-tidy.txt")